VietDucc/VietDucc/README.md

 He/Him

 ## ⚡ Fun Fact
-I enjoy solving CTF challenges, automating boring stuff, and making backend APIs talk to each other like magic. 🚀
+I enjoy solving Leet 🚀

 <!---
 VietDucc/VietDucc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.